at a time

-Samara Private Game Reserve is a family-run, award-winning, malaria-free, Big 5 reserve in the Great Karoo.
+Samara Karoo Reserve is a family-run, award-winning, malaria-free, Big 5 reserve in the Great Karoo.
 It is located in the Eastern Cape province, 53 km southeast of Graaff-Reinet – the country’s fourth oldest town.
 Spanning 70,000 acres of Great Karoo wilderness, Samara offers a Big 5 safari with a difference.

 Consisting of 11 former livestock farms assembled since 1997, Samara’s vision is nothing less than the rehabilitation of an entire landscape.
 Key to the Samara experience is the concept of co-creation, where every guest plays a role in rewilding the landscape and preserving it for posterity.
 Activities include game drives, guided walks, wilderness picnics, cheetah tracking on foot, aardvark spotting (best sightings to be had in winter), birding, hiking and a luxury star bed (open October to April).
 Children of all ages are welcome, and there is a Samara Kids Programme that caters to children up to the age of 12 years old.

 Thea was graciously hosted at one of the two accommodation options at Samara: